 Wondering about travelling to Spain in winter?
-If you’re chasing the winter sun in Europe then it’s the perfect place to go!
-The bonus is, it’s also a fantastic destination for winter activities like snow sports!
+If you’re chasing the winter sun in Europe, then it’s the perfect place to go!
+The bonus is that it’s also a fantastic destination for winter activities like snow sports; who knew?

 The weather in Spain in winter

 Winters in Spain are not quite as cold as in other parts of Western Europe, thanks to plentiful sunshine, but you’ll still want to bring some form of a winter coat, especially if you’re travelling in January or February.

 How heavy that is depends on where you’re visiting!
 Spain is a pretty big country with a varying climate from north to south.

 Northern and Central Spain (think San Sebastian and Madrid) get fairly cold, with temperatures in winter between 4 to 10 degrees C during the day.
 These temperatures often come with rain, so be sure to pack an umbrella or a waterproof coat.

 Catalonia and the Costa Brava, in the northeast region, are beautiful spots during the winter months.
 Only small amounts of rain and a few clouds, but overall the temps are on the warmer end of winter.